2021 Kaupapa kākano Seed project fund

 - Applications for Proposal Development Grants (PDGs) close – 26 February 2021

 - Successful and unsuccessful PDG applicants are notified – 26 March 2021

 - Technical Assessment Panel membership announced – 31 March 2021

 - IMS Portal opens for proposal submission - 23 April 2021

 - Proposal submissions close - 12 noon Friday 18 June 2021

-- Successful applicants notified and contract negotiations begin – Early September 2021
+- Successful applicants notified and contract negotiations begin – Late September 2021